 But then I lost a bet, went car camping for a weekend with my husband, and… loved it.
 It turns out that I think sleeping outdoors in a tent is unbelievably refreshing — not to mention the campfire and the delicious food and adult beverages we brought with us to top off the whole experience.

 But I think what actually made all the difference for me was that my husband came PREPARED.
-He, to his credit, anticipated my every complaint and neutralized them by having all the right “stuff” — we had a top-notch tent, sleeping bags warm enough for the Arctic, pads and extra blankets, camp chairs, lighting, even “camp slippers” with treading on the bottom (yes, they were just Uggs knock-offs).
+He, to his credit, anticipated my every complaint and neutralized each one by having all the right “stuff” — we had a top-notch tent, sleeping bags warm enough for the Arctic, pads and extra blankets, camp chairs, lighting, even “camp slippers” with treading on the bottom (yes, they were just Uggs knock-offs).

 Point being: the right tent camping gear can make or break it, for real.
 (Also, bad weather.)

 With kids, this is all the more true.

 Much like a beach day with kids, family camping trips with kids are altogether different than adults-only camping.